-In auditing the financial statements, we have concluded that the Strategic Director and Deputy Chief Executive's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, we have concluded that the Chief Finance Officer's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-The responsibilities of the Strategic Director and Deputy Chief Executive's with respect to going concern are described in the 'Responsibilities of the Authority, Strategic Director and Deputy Chief Executive's and Those Charged with Governance for the financial statements' section of this report.
+The responsibilities of the Chief Finance Officer with respect to going concern are described in the 'Responsibilities of the Authority, the Chief Finance Officer and Those Charged with Governance for the financial statements' section of this report.